First observation of the cosmic ray shadow of the Moon and the Sun with KM3NeT/ORCA: Data analyses

 \subsection{Fits at nominal positions}

 Figure~\ref{1D} shows the 1D distributions of the event density as a function of the angular distance from the Moon/Sun.
 The fit results from the 1D and 2D fits at $(x_s,y_s)=(0,0)$ are summarized in Table ~\ref{par}.
 The significances are derived from the $\Delta\chi_{H1/H0}^2$ with two degrees of freedom ($A$, $\sigma_{res}$).
+The values obtained for $A$ and $\sigma_{res}$ can be compared to MC expectations of $A=0.90 \pm 0.09$ and $\sigma_{res} = (0.53 \pm 0.04)^\circ$ for the combined Moon/Sun sample.
 The fitted values of $\sigma_{res}$ are found compatible with the prediction from simulations.
 The deeper amplitude and higher significance of the Sun shadow is consistent with the effects of the particular structure of the Sun’s magnetic field during the periods of low solar activity, whose dipole shape is expected to enhance the Sun shadowing effect \cite{sun_variation}.\\